jfcross4/advanced_stats/hibbs.md

 # What about the "Bread and Peace" model?

 **Question 9:**
-After looking at all this, what do you make of Hibbs's model to predict presidential vote shares using income growth?
+After looking at all of this, what do you make of Hibbs's model to predict presidential vote shares using income growth?
 Are you convinced that this relationship is meaningful?